-Whether you are first bringing your kitten home to your house or if you've experienced some accidents, you want to make sure you have the proper system in place to keep your Bengal's pee pee in its proper location - the litter box.
+Whether you are first bringing your kitten home to your house or if you've experienced some accidents, you want to make sure you have the proper system in place to keep your Bengal's pee-pee in its proper location - the litter box.

 First, you want to be prepared with the right type of litter box.
 In most cases, litter boxes are made with human convenience in mind, but think about it, what is ultimately most convenient for the human is that the cat uses the litter box.
 So what kind of litter boxes do CATS prefer?

 Cats like litter boxes to be large and uncovered.
 When shopping for a litter box, skip the pet stores.
 The best litter boxes are large, high sided storage tubs.
-As far as your cat is concerned, the bigger the better.
+As far as your cat is concerned, the bigger, the better.
 The litter box should minimally be at least one and a half times as long as the cat.

 Next, you have to figure where to put these litter boxes - and yes, I said boxes, plural.
 You really do need one more litter box than you have cats.
-They cannot all be placed side by side of one another.
+They cannot all be placed side by the side of one another.
 Cats have an instinctual need to establish their territory, and one of the ways they claim this territory is through urine.

 So now you've placed large storage containers in highly prized locations around the house, but what do you put in them?
 Once again, you have to think like the cat, not like the human.
 What you'd like and what the cat likes are likely to be two different products.
 First, since all domestic cats have their roots in the African desert, you need to pick a litter that has a texture like sand.
 Sand is the original cat litter, and it is what cats are more drawn to.
 Avoid all litters in textures that are not sand-like.

 Cats are fastidious.
-Not only do they like their box clean, but they like the house clean as well.
+Not only do they like their box clean, but they want the house clean as well.
 So the last tip for keeping your cat pee in the litter box is to keep everything clean.
 Scoop the litter box daily.
-Scrub it with soap and water regularly, and don't leave piles of clutter around your house as that clutter cat looks like a new litter box to your cat.
+Scrub it with soap and water regularly, and don't leave piles of clutter around your house as that clutter looks like a new litter box to your cat.
 If there are any accidents, clean with an enzyme cleaner to remove all odor.